 A Lincoln Yards Community Advisory Council announced by Mayor Lightfoot in December 2019 serves as a conduit for community input as construction moves forward over the next three years.
 The 14-member CAC consists of neighborhood representatives, community leaders, design professionals, and subject-matter experts appointed by Mayor Lightfoot and Ald.
 Brian Hopkins (2nd) in consultation with local stakeholders.
 The group meets quarterly, making advisory recommendations ranging from public infrastructure design to traffic control to open space, among other issues.
 CAC members include:

-Phase one site work is underway.
+Phase one site work for Lincoln Yards is underway.
 Once completed, the first phase will consist of up to 1.32 million square feet of offices, 108,000 square feet of retail and 1,400 parking spaces between Dominick Street and the Chicago River south of Webster Avenue.
 To date, 25,000 tons of contaminated soil has been removed, 200 cubic yards of lead soil has been treated, and 30 underground storage tanks have been removed.
-Three ballfields known as Fleet Fields opened in July 2019 at 1397 W. Wabansia Ave.
+Additionally, three ballfields known as Fleet Fields opened in July 2019 at 1397 W. Wabansia Ave.